cbott/factories/README.md

 Scoped

-- (feature) Implement end and win condition (12 goods or 10 cards in compound)
 - (dev) Implement server-side logging with consistent formatting
 - (feature) Add messages from server to individual clients such as error responses
 - (feature) Add a sound effect for rolling dice